TheKitty-zone/k3s-infra/README.md

+# NOTICE
+**DUE TO FINANCIAL AND TIME RESAONS I NO LONGER MAINTAIN THIS INFRASTRUCTURE**
 # The kitty zone infrastructure
 To the repository where everything lies that I currently run and that is publically available on [TheKitty.zone](https://thekitty.zone/services/).